 2. German Shepherds are territorial or aggressive.

-While German Shepherds are extremely loyal, this can result in a territorial dog.
-If their territorial nature goes unchecked, a dog may become aggressive with strangers or anyone outside of its own family.
+While German Shepherds are extremely loyal, this can also mean they’re territorial.
+If a GSD’s territorial nature goes unchecked, a dog may become aggressive with strangers or anyone outside of its own family.

 German Shepherds are best for experienced owners of territorial dog breeds, as they need positive reinforcement and frequent socialization to sustain a more friendly and open personality.
 Many surrender these dogs after they show even minimal signs of aggression rather than seeking behavioral training.